theBrianCui/CSC-143-Notes/11.18/src/README.md

 If we used a balanced Binary Search Tree as a backing container (sorted by key), lookup would be `O(???)` and insertion would be `O(???)`.

+Note that two keys that `.equals()` each other (value equality) should map to the same value.
+        These two keys don't necessarily have to have reference equality, `==`.

+If we used only reference equality, the following won't work,
+        since the two strings "John" are not reference equal, but ARE value equal:

+`table.get("John") == table.get("John")`

 ### Hashing

 Let's start with an observation: Arrays are `O(1)` lookup tables with integer keys!